Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice: Introduction

-Our assumption that both effort and learning are private reflects our interest in cases where the sought-after signal itself requires expertise to recognize and interpret.
-To make the comparison as clear as possible, we aim to keep the contracting environment with a single elicitation at a prespecified date \emph{otherwise identical} to the general case except for the ability to receive reports from the agent at any time.
-Given this, the designer's problem in either contracting environment is to decide how to provide the endorsement or recommendation as a function of (a) the forecaster's prediction and (b) the outcome that arises.
+To provide sharp guidance on whether dynamic reporting provides the strongest incentives, we keep the contracting environment otherwise identical between single-elicitation and dynamic cases, except for the ability to receive reports from the agent at any time.
+Given this, the designer's problem in either contracting environment is to decide how to provide the endorsement or recommendation as a function of (a) the forecaster's static or dynamic prediction and (b) the outcome that arises.

-We mention that the design of contracts to elicit advice in \emph{dynamic} settings has a much shorter tradition.
-An important paper sharing this focus with us is \cite{DPS2018}, studying the question of how to design such dynamic contracts when aiming to \emph{screen forecaster ability} without moral hazard considerations.
-While we share their assumptions on the principal's contracting ability, the most substantive difference between our exercises is that we consider dynamic moral hazard instead of initial adverse selection.
+Note that a crucial feature of our model is that both effort and learning are private.
+This reflects our interest in cases where the sought-after signal itself requires expertise to recognize and interpret.
+In particular, the assumption that learning is private separates us from the literature on contracting for experimentation, which typically allows contracts to increase rewards in later periods to incentivize continued effort.
+This is not the case in our problem: with private learning, the agent can conceal or misreport results, undermining any direct performance-based incentives.

-In the aforementioned literature on information elicitation, a \emph{scoring rule} is a contract where the recommendation is provided as a function of (a) a single forecaster belief report, and (b) the realized outcome.
-Our main results identify three cases under which a scoring rule can implement maximal effort in the dynamic setting:
+The literature on contract design for forecasters has a much shorter tradition when applied to \emph{dynamic} settings.
+We share this focus with \cite{DPS2018} who study the design of dynamic contracts to \emph{screen forecaster ability} in the absence of moral hazard.
+While our models make similar assumptions about the available contracts, the key difference is our focus on dynamic moral hazard rather than initial adverse selection.